YashwanthRaj/Data-Structures-and-Algorithms/README.md

 ## Trie

 Specialized Tree used in searching.
 Used Exclusively for searching.
 It has a empty root node and can have many child nodes.
 Very useful with strings.
 Example usage are autocomplete in keyboards.

+# Graphs

+A set of values that are related in a pair wise fashion.
+Each vertex is called a node (Vertex).
+These nodes are connected with Edges.
+Graphs are ideal when we are dealing with things that connect to other things.
+In cases of locations, graphs are used to find the shortest path.

+## Directed Graphs

+Has directions from one node to another.
+Used in traffic and other scenarios where direction of movement is necessary.
+And these are uni directional unless it has edges that direct both ways.

+### Un Weighted

+The edges do not have weights.

+### Weighted

+The edges have weights.

+## Un Directed Graphs

+Do not have any direction.
+They can go back and forth from nodes as there is no specified direction.

+There are also **cyclic** and **acyclic** graph depending upon if the nodes are connected in such a way that they form a cycle i.e if you start from one node, you can travel to the same node in a closed system.

+**Pros of Graph**

+Relationships

+**Cons of Graph**

+Scaling is hard